YeonSphere/Zyren/README.md

 # Seoggi Programming Language

 ## Overview
-Seoggi is a custom programming language designed for simplicity and efficiency.
-It can be used for web development, AI, and kernel development.
+Seoggi is a custom programming language designed for simplicity, efficiency, and versatility.
+It excels in web development, AI applications, and even kernel development.

 ## Project Structure
+- `web/`: Web-related files (frontend and backend)
 - `docs/`: Documentation
 - `src/`: Source files
 - `tests/`: Test files
 - `examples/`: Example programs
 - `scripts/`: Utility scripts
 - `config/`: Configuration files
-- `build/`: Build scripts

 ## Getting Started
-1. Clone the repository.
+1. Clone the repository: `git clone https://github.com/YeonSphere/Seoggi.git`
-2. Build the project using the provided Makefile.
-3. Run the tests to ensure everything is working.
+2. Install dependencies (if any)
+3. Follow the setup instructions in the documentation

 ## Contributing
-Please read our Contributing Guidelines for more information.
+We welcome contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the YeonSphere Universal Open Source License (YUOSL) - see the [LICENSE](LICENSE) file for details.

+## Code of Conduct
+We are committed to fostering an inclusive and welcoming community.
+Please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

+## Support
+If you need help or have any questions, please open an issue or join our community chat.

+## Stay Connected
+Follow us on [Twitter](https://twitter.com/YeonSphere) for updates and announcements.